MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

+## Task 2: Upgrade permission sets

+Version 18 introduces the capability to define permissions sets as AL objects, instead of as data.
+Permissions sets as AL objects is now the default and recommended model for defining permissions.
+However for now, you can choose to use the legacy model, where permissions are defined and stored as data in the database.
+Whichever model you choose, there are certain tasks and process you'll have to go through during upgrade.

+For more information, see [Upgrading Permissions Sets and Permissions](upgrade-permissions.md)<!--[Permissions Upgrade Considerations](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview?branch=permissionset#upgrade-considerations)-->.
 ## APPLICATION UPGRADE

 This section describes how to upgrade the application code.
 This work involves creating various extensions.

-## Task 1: Move code customizations to extensions
+## Task 3: Move code customizations to extensions

 The first step, and the largest step, is to create extensions for the customizations compared to the Microsoft base application.

 - Create extensions for the target platform **7.0 Business Central 2021 release wave 1**.
 - Include dependencies for the Microsoft System, Base, and Application extensions for version 18.0.0.0.

-## Task 2: Create table migration extension
+## Task 4: Create table migration extension

 In this step, you create an extension that consists only of the non-system table objects from your custom base application.
 The table objects will only include the properties and field definitions.
 They won't include AL code on triggers or methods.
 This extension is an interim extension used only during the upgrade.